shawzyy1337/DDoS-Mitigation/README.md

 # Usage
 To use these strategies, clone this repository and run the appropriate script or code snippet on your server 💻.
-Please note that these scripts may need to be run with root privileges 🚫.
+Please note that the script may need to be run with root privileges 🚫.
-Make sure to test the scripts before implementing them on a production server to ensure that they work as expected 🔍.
+Make sure to test the script before implementing on a production server to ensure that it work as expected 🔍.
 Protect your servers from DDoS attacks with these powerful tools 🛡️.